THANK YOU, RAY BRADBURY!

 waukegan.jpg

-Planted on the plains north of Chicago, Waukegan, Illinois scarcely seemed wondrous, but Bradbury’s boyish enthusiasm made it magical.
+Planted on the plains north of Chicago, Waukegan scarcely seemed wondrous, but Bradbury’s boyish enthusiasm made it magical.
 His childhood, he recalled, was “one frenzy after one elation after one enthusiasm after one hysteria after another.”
 Buck Rogers and Tarzan.
 Carnivals and floating “fire balloons.”
 A caped Mr. Electrico who proclaimed “Live forever!”

 hollywoodlights.jpg